j0nnyyy/BA_Project/README.md

     **bzcat enwiki-*.xml.bz2 | scripts/w2j.py > output.json**

-    or to be easily to test convert limited size of the dump file (for example up to 10MB) by the following command:
+    or for test reasons only there is possible to convert limited size of the dump file (for example up to 10MB) by the following command:

       **bzcat enwiki-*.xml.bz2 | scripts/w2j.py | scripts/split.py 10M wiki.json**